On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

-Note that we recover the Stokes formula from the above.
-Moreover, these expressions are supposed to contain the change of variables relation~\cite[Rem.~1.5]{Ayoub15}.
-Nevertheless, at this moment it is not known by the authors if there exist an algorithmic way to pass from an expression (\ref{eqn:int_form}) to another of type (\ref{eqn:Ayoub}) corresponding to the same effective period, as in the case of the semi-canonical representation.
+Nevertheless, at this moment it is not known by the authors if there exists an algorithmic way to pass from an expression (\ref{eqn:int_form}) to another of type (\ref{eqn:Ayoub}) corresponding to the same effective period, as one has for the semi-canonical representation.

-Using this representation, a \emph{relative version} of the Kontsevich-Zagier conjecture is proved~\cite[Thm.~4.25]{Ayoub15}, showing explicitly the ``geometric'' relations between Laurent series where periods appears as coefficients in the form (\ref{eqn:Ayoub}).
-Roughly speaking, those relations are linearly generated by expressions (\ref{eqn:Ayoub_rels}) adapted for such Laurent series, and the submodule generated by functions which have zero-valuated integrals (\ref{eqn:Ayoub}).\\
+A \emph{relative version} of the Kontsevich-Zagier conjecture is proved by the same author~\cite[Thm.~4.25]{Ayoub15}, exhibiting explicitly the ``geometric'' relations between Laurent series where periods appear as coefficients of the form (\ref{eqn:Ayoub}).
+Roughly speaking, these relations are linearly generated by expressions of type (\ref{eqn:Ayoub_rels}) adapted for such Laurent series and by functions which have zero-valued integrals (\ref{eqn:Ayoub}).\\

+Both our approach of the KZ-conjecture as well as the one proposed by Ayoub deal with the following problem: to describe equivalence classes of volume elements on a given manifold under the action of volume-preserving maps, as studied by Moser in~\cite{Moser65}.

-Ayoub's point of view follows the same idea realized differently in the following section: to simplify the expression of periods by concentrating the complexity in the differential form.
-In our case, we are going to keep some informations by allowing integrals over rational polyhedra, instead of a cube.
-In fact, both approaches could be studied using \emph{Moser's theorem}~\cite{Moser65} about volume-preserving maps for manifolds, which is cited in Section~\ref{sec:about}.
-It is worth noticing that one of the results in Moser's article could potentially give a solution of the conjecture following Ayoub's point of view: it is proved in~\cite[Lemma 2]{Moser65} that there exists a change of variables relating two integrals of differentiable functions over the unit hypercube giving the same value.
+It is worth noticing that one of the results in Moser's article could potentially give a solution of the conjecture following Ayoub's point of view: it is proved in~\cite[Lemma 2]{Moser65} that there exists a change of variables relating two integrals of differentiable functions over the unit hypercube with equal total volume.
 Moreover, such a change of variables is explicitly constructed in the proof, but it turns to be \emph{transcendental} in most of the cases, since the construction is made by using integration inductively over each variable.\\